brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 even while directing the creation of an elaborate hierarchy of objects.

-The formal definition is that the Builder pattern is present whenever the caller to a library gets to make a series of simple function and method calls but, behind the scenes, the library is reacting by instantiating objects.
+The formal definition is that the Builder pattern is present whenever a library lets you make a simple series of function and method calls that, behind the scenes, the library reacts to by building a whole hierarchy of objects.
-Thanks to the Builder pattern, the caller is thus exempted from needing to manually instantiate each object and understanding how the objects will fit together once constructed.
+Thanks to the Builder pattern, the caller is exempted from needing to manually instantiate each object or understand how the objects fit together once constructed.

 A classic example in Python
 is the `matplotlib <https://matplotlib.org/>`_ library’s